Eugene-Kwaka/Spring-e-commerce-microservices-application/README.md

 						var errors = new HashMap<String, String>();

-						// Gets the set of constraint violations from the exception
-						// Loops through each violation using ForEach() loop. e.getConstraintViolations().forEach(violation ->
+						// Get the constraint violations from the exception and loop through each violation using the forEach() loop e.getConstraintViolations().forEach(violation ->

-							/* For each violation:
-							 * violation.getPropertyPath(): Gets the path to the invalid property.
+							// getPropertyPath().toString() gets the path to the invalid property and converts it to a String.
-                             * toString(): Converts the path to a string.
-                             * violation.getMessage(): Gets the validation error message.
+							// violation.getMessage() gets the validation error message.
-                             * errors.put(): Adds the path and message to the HashMap.
+							// errors.put() adds the fieldName and the message to the HashMap. errors.put(violation.getPropertyPath().toString(), violation.getMessage())
-                             * */
-							errors.put(violation.getPropertyPath().toString(), violation.getMessage())
-						);
+						)

 						return ResponseEntity.status(HttpStatus.BAD_REQUEST).body(new CustomerResponseError(errors));

 					}

 				}

-##### CustomerService class for the logic.
+		CustomerService class for the logic.

 			- After handling the exceptions that will be thrown in the application, let's configure the business logic.

 			- In this class I will have multiple methods:

-				- createCustomer(CustomerDTO customerDTO);
+				-> createCustomer(CustomerDTO customerDTO);

-				- updateCustomer(CustomerDTO customerDTO)
+				-> updateCustomer(CustomerDTO customerDTO)

-				- findAll() for finding all customers
+				-> findAll()

-				- getCustomerById(String id)
+				-> getCustomerById(String id)

-				- deleteCustomer(String id)
+				-> deleteCustomer(String id)

 			> @Service